decodableco/examples/tx-aware-cdc-buffering/README.md

 # Transaction-aware Aggregation of CDC Events

 This is an _experimental_ Flink job showing how to aggregate CDC events while respecting transactional boundaries in the source database.
 It's sample code accompanying the discussion in this [blog post](https://www.decodable.co/blog).

 ## Infrastructure Setup

-There is a [Compose](./compose.yaml) file to locally spin up containers for the following systems by running `docker compose -f compose.yaml up` directly from within the `flink-datastream-poc` folder:
+There is a [Compose](./compose.yaml) file to locally spin up containers for the following systems by running `docker compose -f compose.yaml up` directly from within this example's base folder:

 * MySQL as source database
 * Apache Kafka